sontr/cordova-plugin-datalogic/README.md

 #### .setTriggers(`config`, `successCallback`, `errorCallback`): Object

-Function to set one or more triggers on or off.
+Set one or more triggers on or off.
 You will likely call `getAllAvailableTriggers`, edit the `enabled` flags of each returned object as desired, and then resubmit by calling `setTriggers`.

 `config` : `array` - each ojbect in the array represents an individual trigger.
 Each object in the array contains: